bevyengine/bevy_github_ci_template/README.md

 By default, it builds for all platforms, but you can disable specific targets by setting their environment variable  `false` in the ([release.yaml](.github/workflows/release.yaml#L9)) file.

-For example, `add_windows: false` will skip the Windows build.
+For example, `build_windows: false` will skip the Windows build.

 The build files will be uploaded to the artifacts section of their respective workflow runs.
 To access them, go to your GitHub repository, navigate to the `Actions` section, click on `Release` in the sidebar, select the `workflow run` triggered by your tag, and scroll down to find your artifacts.